-Daily devotion consistency is one of the most common struggles for believers.
-Many begin with good intentions but lose momentum over time because they lack a clear and repeatable structure.
+Daily devotion consistency is one of the most common struggles among believers.
+Many begin with sincere desire, yet within days or weeks, the rhythm fades.
+Not because they lack love for God, but because they lack structure.

 Why Consistency in Daily Devotion Is Difficult